Bridging the Domain Divide: Supervised vs. Zero-Shot Clinical Section Segmentation from MIMIC-III to Obstetrics

 \subsection{Evaluation and Experimental Setup}

-We evaluate the performance of our supervised models and zero-shot LLMs on two datasets: MedSecId (test) and ONC.
-Since the supervised models were trained on MedSecId, we exclude the training portion (80\%, or 1,601 notes) to avoid evaluation bias.
-From the remaining 401 notes, we further exclude those with more than 100 lines to maintain a tractable sequence length for evaluation, resulting in a final subset of 251 notes comprising 11,528 lines.
-For ONC, we used all 100 notes (5,352 lines).
+We evaluate the performance of our supervised models and zero-shot LLMs on two datasets: MedSecId and ONC.
+For MedSecId, we evaluate on the test portion of the dataset (20\%, or 401 notes).
+To maintain a tractable sequence length for evaluation, we exclude notes with more than 100 lines, resulting in a final subset of 251 notes comprising 11,528 lines.
+For ONC, we use all 100 notes (5,352 lines).